-That's a good thing to note at the outset: A knitter with a lot of experience will have very even stitches and yours may not look like the tutorial, but that... will come for you with time.
-Don't get discouraged if your sample doesn't look exactly like examples.
+A knitter with a lot of experience will have very even stitches and yours may not look like the tutorial, but that will come with time.
+Don't get discouraged if your sample doesn't look exactly like the examples.
 The whole point of this is practice and getting you comfortable with knitting on a small project without a lot of investment in time or supplies.

 To start any knitting project, you have to make the loops on the needle that you will then knit to form the fabric.
-This is known as casting on.
+This is known as casting on.1:41

 - Performing a knit cast on is handy because you basically learn how to make the knit stitch at the same time.

-- The wrap cast on is also quick and easy, if not quite as firm.
+- The wrap cast on is also quick and easy, although it's not quite as firm.

 - Simply cast on using either (or both) methods, check your work, and slip the stitches off the needles.